Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Spatial Localization and the Proof of Well-Posedness

 \subsubsection{Definition of Finitely Dissociable Graphs}

 We now introduce the class of finitely dissociable graphs, which are defined in terms of an inhomogeneous site percolation on the graph.
-Recall the definition of the measure space $\Nms(0,T]$ from Section \ref{nota:msr}.
+Recall the intuitive description of finite dissociability given prior to Theorem \ref{WP:WP}, and also recall the definition of the measure space $\Nms(0,T]$ from Section \ref{nota:msr}.